 Although he never coached the Cardinals, former CUA standout Jimmy Patsos followed his successful tenure as a Maryland assistant by becoming head coach at Division I Loyola (Md.).
 He was on Gary Williams’ staff when the Terrapins won the 2002 National Championship and is now head coach at Siena.

 After playing at Frostburg (Md.)
 State from 1991-93, Howes transferred to CUA for his final two seasons.
 He started 14 games as a junior under Lonergan, including a 12-point, 12-rebound performance at Gettysburg.
-He graduated from The Catholic University of America in 1996 with a bachelor’s degree in history.
+He graduated from The Catholic University of America in 1996 with a degree in history.

-A team captain and Coach’s Award winner at Good Counsel, Howes played on a team that set the Falcons’ record for most wins up to that time.
+A team captain and Coach’s Award winner at Good Counsel, Howes played on a team that set the Falcons’ record for most wins up to that point.
 He received the school’s Christian Conduct Award as a junior and graduated in 1991.

 Community Service and Family